2022 Mohali blast

-The 2022 Mohali blast was a rocket-propelled grenade attack on the intelligence wing headquarters of the Punjab Police situated in Mohali, Punjab.
+The 2022 Mohali blast was a rocket-propelled grenade attack on the intelligence wing headquarters of the Punjab Police situated in Mohali, Punjab, India.
 The attack was committed on 10 May 2022.

 Background

 Explosives found in Chandigarh

 On 24 April 2022, Police found a bag containing explosives near the Chandigarh's Burail Jail.
 The bomb disposal squad of National Security Guard (NSG) was rushed in to defuse the bomb.

 Khalistan Flags

 On 9 May 2022, the main gate of the Himachal Pradesh Assembly complex were found to be tied with Khalistani flags.
 The walls of the complex were also scrawled with slogans.
 Later that evening, DGP Sanjay Kundu directed all senior police officers “to seal all inter-state borders and keep strict vigil at the places of probable hideouts” of the miscreants.
 The senior officials were also directed to keep the special security units, bomb disposal squads and quick reaction teams on high alert and “strengthen the security of dams, railway stations, bus stands, government buildings and vital installations”.
 He also cited the threat posed by the outlawed Sikhs for Justice announcing 6 June as voting date for Khalistan Referendum in Himachal Pradesh.
 Banned outfit Sikhs For Justice claimed the responsibility of raising the flags.